ten-protocol/ten-test/README.md

 Setup and run locally using docker
 ----------------------------------
 Should you wish to run the tests locally on your host machine against a local testnet, the easiest approach is to use the docker image for the e2e tests.
-Prior to running, a local testnet should be built and run as described in the `go-ten/README.md` file (see the section "Building and running a local testnet").
+Prior to running, a local testnet should be built and run as described in the section "Building and running a local testnet" of the
+[go-ten/README.md](https://github.com/ten-protocol/go-ten?tab=readme-ov-file#building-and-running-a-local-testnet) file.
 Once the local testnet is running, the e2e docker image can be pulled down from the Azure container registry and run from the root of the `ten-test` repository using the below;